 Often times, it’s difficult to predict when a combination of a few simple traffic infractions transform into a criminal charge of reckless driving.
 Combining a simple traffic infraction like speeding, with aggravating factors such as poor weather conditions, heavy traffic, or lack of control of the vehicle all contribute to a valid reckless driving charge.
 See Miller v.
 State, 636 So.
 2d 144 (Fla.
 1st DCA 1994) (Excessive speed on a four–lane highway in dry weather and slight–to–moderate traffic does not constitute reckless driving) State v.
 Orozco, 607 So.2d 464, 465 (Fla.
 3d DCA 1992) (abrupt U–turn and speeding could amount to reckless driving); Gasset v.
 State, 490 So.2d 97, 98 (Fla.
 3d DCA 1986) (erratic turn and speeding could amount to reckless driving).
 For a more detailed analysis of the transformation traffic tickets take to become a criminal reckless driving charge, take a look at my article entitled “When Does Bad Driving Become Criminal?“

 Yes, something as seemingly simple as reckless driving can be confusing.
-It's a legal maze out there, so please give criminal defense attorney John Guidry a call for a free consultation.
-Why not, it's free!
+It’s a legal maze out there, so please give Orlando reckless driving lawyer John Guidry a call for a free consultation.
+Why not, it’s free!